 Several of his international team-mates, including close friend and former Saints colleague James Graham, have in recent seasons but Roby is more than content with his choice to stay in Super League.

 "'Jammer' is loving it over there, living near the beach and living the Aussie lifestyle," he told BBC Radio Merseyside.

 "I'm happy where I am.
-I've got the love for the club that I've had from growing up in the town and I'm more than happy to, maybe, see out my career at St Helens," added Roby, who missed much of the 2013 season with two separate ankle injuries.
+I've got the love for the club that I've had from growing up in the town and I'm more than happy to, maybe, see out my career at St Helens," added Roby, who missed much of the 2013 season with